ndejong/CakephpAutocachePlugin/README.markdown

 Note the Behavior settings possible here in the section below.

 ### Step 5
-Add an 'autocache' condition to your find query, see further below for the various options you have here but it can be as simple as just 'autocache' => true.
+Add an 'autocache' parameter to your find query, see further below for the various options you have here but it can be as simple as just 'autocache' => true.

 ### Step 6